 Even as the pandemic wanes in many areas, consumers continue to shop online more than ever, and companies have responded with a heightened focus on and investment in their online offerings to consumers.
 In this article, we outline some considerations for companies looking to make direct sales to Canadians through online means, whether or not they have a physical presence in Canada.

 There are several pieces of legislation in Canada that regulate advertising to the public.
-A key statue is the Competition Act which prohibits false or misleading representations and deceptive marketing practices.
+A key statute is the Competition Act which prohibits false or misleading representations and deceptive marketing practices.
 When assessing whether a representation about a product is false or misleading, the general impression conveyed by the representation, as well as its literal meaning must be taken into account.
 While the term “puffery” is not defined in Canadian legislation, the standard in Canada is stricter as compared to other jurisdictions; a claim must be so exaggerated that a reasonable consumer would never take it seriously to be “puffery”, and otherwise substantiation is necessary in order for the claim to be compliant in Canada.
 On a separate note, offering contests and sweepstakes to Canadians can trigger disclosure requirements under the Competition Act, as well as engage provisions of the Criminal Code.
 Contests that are offered to residents of Québec may require registration with the provincial government, although these rules have recently been relaxed when the contest is offered to residents of Québec and internationally.

 Vendors of consumer products are subject to the Canada Consumer Product Safety Act (CCPSA), which includes a list of consumer products that are prohibited from being advertised or sold in Canada, and the regulations under the CCPSA define specific labelling and performance requirements for certain categories of products including children’s toys, clothing, sports equipment and household products.
 The CCPSA mandates the reporting of safety-related incidents to Health Canada within two days of becoming aware of the issue, whether the incident occurred in Canada or elsewhere.
 Products posing a safety concern can be subject to recalls or other corrective action—a new alert for a recall involving a consumer product is posted almost daily to Health Canada’s “Recall and Safety Alert” site1.